chafey/dicom-codec-js/README.md

 Parameters:
 - compressedImageFrame - Uint8Array with the compressed image frame bytes
-- sourceTransferSyntaxUID - string with the transfer syntax uid of the compressed image frame
+- sourceTransferSyntaxUID - String with the transfer syntax uid of the compressed image frame
 - imageInfo - Object
     - rows - Number with the image rows/height
     - columns - Number with the image columns/width
     - bitsPerPixel - Number with bits per pixel
     - componentsPerPixel - Number with number of components per pixel.
-    - signed - true if pixel data is signed, false if unsigned
+    - signed - Boolean true if pixel data is signed, false if unsigned
-- targetTransferSyntaxUID - string with the transfer syntax uid to encode the image frame as
+- targetTransferSyntaxUID - String with the transfer syntax uid to encode the image frame as
-- encodeOptions - Object - contents specific to each codec
+- encodeOptions - Object - contents specific to each codec (see below)

 Returns:
 - Object